ianxm/ihx/README.md

-the above commands will be processed by ihx, all other input will be passed to the haxe compiler.  if output is not suppressed with a trailing semicolon, the return value will be printed to stdout.
+the above commands will be processed by ihx, all other input will be passed to the haxe compiler.  if output is not suppressed with a trailing semicolon, the return value will be printed to the console.

-the standard prompt of '>> ' is displayed when ihx is waiting for input.  the '.. ' prompt indicates that the last line of input was an incomplete statement, and ihx is waiting for the rest.
+the standard prompt of `>> ` is displayed when ihx is waiting for input.  the `.. ` prompt indicates that the last line of input was an incomplete statement, and ihx is waiting for the rest.

+haxelib libraries can be made accessible with the `addlib` command.
+`clear` does not remove libs from the session.

 example